 - It wasn't just me she abused and it was a known secret in our street that people would keep away from our close because of her.
 Everybody knew to just to stay away from her. - 7.
 I don't know how long it went on for but it wasn't just a day or two or a week or two.
 It was every day.
-We used to play games outside in these days like hide and seek and if you went into the close and seek and seek was there you were straight out again.
+We used to play games outside in these days like hide and seek and if you went into the close and was there you were straight out again.
 I can't remember the dates but it was before 1969 when we moved away from - 8.
-I don't know for a fact, but the talk was that and the set of the set of - 9.
+I don't know for a fact, but the talk was that had been abused herself by her grandfather and he ended up taking his own life. also smothered a baby she had been leaning over.
+I remember the coffin being a wee white one.
+She also deafened another kid. - 9.
 I just remember the sixties being totally a grey picture with smog everywhere.
-In 1969 we moved four hundred metres from Constant of the second of th - 10.
+In 1969 we moved four hundred metres from to to in a swap for a bigger house, but it was like moving into a different world.
+I couldn't get a bus by because all the boys from there now wanted to fight me because I'd moved over to Yoker territory. - 10.
 That's the way it was then.
 Every other street had a gang.
 When you moved into a new area that's when you had to stand up for yourself.
 I was the oldest boy in my family and one day guys were chasing me.
 I ran into my mum and dad's house and said there were three guys out there.
 My dad told me get out there or he would be booting me.
 I went out and I got hit with sticks and things, but I leathered the three of them. - 11.
 I went to the boxing for seven or eight years when I went over to Yoker.
 That brought its own problems as my young brothers were getting bullied.
 To me that was all just part of growing up and finding your way with people.
 We did find our way and my family are all still here after fifty years.